misteraddons/MiSTercadeV1/README.md

 ## Installation
 * Choose a MiSTer.ini (15 kHz or 31 kHz) and rename it to MiSTer.ini
+* Download the files from Github
+* Unzip one of the button mappings from /config/inputs folder - Note only difference in menu button combination (down + start vs B1 + B6)
 * Copy input mapping files to Micro SD card
 * Copy these files to your MiSTer's micro SD card, overwriting existing files
 * Toggle SW0 on DE10-nano (one of the 4 large switches near the GPIO header) towards the center of the board.
 SW1-3 should remain off (towards edge of board)